valory-xyz/open-autonomy/docs/hello_world_agent_service.md

 <figcaption>Hello World agent service in action</figcaption>
 </figure>

-Even though printing "Hello World" on their local console is far from being an exciting functionality, this example shows a number of  nontrivial elements that are key components in an agent service:
+Even though printing "Hello World" on their local console is far from being an exciting functionality, this example shows a number of  non-trivial elements that are key components in an agent service:

 * The service defines a sequence of "atomic," well-defined actions, whose execution in the appropriate order achieves the intended functionality.
 * Agents have to interact with each other to execute each of those actions, and reach a consensus on a number of decisions at certain moments (e.g., which is the agent that prints the message in each period).